 1. Start off with a little introspection.
 The more you know about your own company, the better are your chances of slaying the competition.
 What have been some of your biggest challenges, what is that differentiates you from the competition, are your market aspirations realistic, and if yes, have you been achieving what you aspire for?
-It’s also imperative for you to zero in on your customers (or attendees for the show) and have a clear understanding of what they want.
+It’s also imperative for you to zero in on your customers (or attendees for the trade shows) and have a clear understanding of what they want.

 2. Move on to numbers.
-Will the show you are about to participate in help you reach out to the demographics of your choice?
+Will the trade shows you are about to participate in help you reach out to the demographics of your choice?
 How many of the attendees would actually have the purchasing power?

-– If you have already participated in the show in the past, did you get the results you were aiming for?
+– If you have already participated in the trade shows in the past, did you get the results you were aiming for?
 How many leads did you generate?
 Were there any press mentions, and if so, how many?

 – Do you have a record of the time spent with the attendees?

-– Did you actually save money by participating in the show?
+– Did you actually save money by participating in the trade shows?
 Would in-field sales calls have cost you more?

 – What about brand image augmentation?
 Was there any progress there?

-3. Cost-analysis can go a long way in determining whether or not the show would be a success for you.
+3. Cost-analysis can go a long way in determining whether or not the trade shows would be a success for you.

 – Determine how your budget is being allocated